Guide To Sikh Weddings

 Doli

 The formal departure of the bride from the wedding venue.
-It is a heartfelt and emotional moment as the bride leaves with her new family, symbolizing her transition to her new life.
+It is a heartfelt and emotional moment as the bride leaves with her new family, symbolising her transition to her new life.

 Vidaai